HEBDEN BRIDGE ARTS

 Kate Edwards is an arts and wellbeing practitioner.
 As well as working as a project worker for Time Out, she is also an associate artist at a magical apothecary run by Grimm & Co.
 Last year, she founded The Medini Project CIC, which will see 2 acres of marginal land in Calderdale transformed into a medicinal forest garden; connecting people to plants through arts and creativity.
 Kate believes strongly in the magical powers of nature and the imagination to transform lives.

-Tara Guha
+Artist: Tara Guha

 Picture